-After receiving a Master’s in General Science from Oregon State University, Dave taught high school physics for the next eight years.
+After receiving a Master’s in General Science from Oregon State University, Dave taught high school physics for the next eight years in Hillsboro, Oregon.
 During the summer, Dave had time to program and tinker with software applications he’d been using in his classes, which helped his students see real-life data and scientific phenomena in real time.

-Today, Dave’s years in the classroom continue to guide the development of all of Vernier’s products.
+Today, Dave’s years in the classroom continue to guide the development of all of Vernier Software & Technology’s products.
 Dave and wife/co-founder, Christine, remain mindful of the unique needs of educators, developing curriculum and products, including data-collection software, sensors, and interfaces that are dynamic and relevant for students, yet are easy for teachers to use.
-All of Vernier’s employees know the importance of hands-on education in the sciences; and, they maintain a focus on developing high-quality products that are still within the budgets of teachers and schools.
+All Vernier employees know the importance of hands-on education in the sciences, and they maintain a focus on developing high-quality products that are still within the budgets of teachers and schools.

 “Every product we offer has been developed in direct response to a need or a usage suggested by a teacher,” says John Wheeler, CEO at Vernier.
 “We try to build as much flexibility into our hardware and software products as possible, so teachers can use them as a starting point and take them as far as they want or need.”